syncfusion-content/flutter-docs/Flutter/maps/vector-layers/arc-layer.md

 ## Dash array

 You can apply dash support for the arc using the [MapArc.dashArray] property.
-The default value of [MapArc.dashArray] is [0, 0].

 A sequence of dash and gap will be rendered based on the values in this list.
 Once all values of the list is rendered, it will be repeated again till the end of the arc.